JayWood/the-seo-framework/readme.txt

 	* Term AJAX handler for the SEO bar, so when you add a new term you can already check its SEO state.
 	* Small notification in the Feed Settings when the feed is already converted into an excerpt.
 	* The blog page is now also shown within the Sitemap.
-	* TODO Front Page pagination index options.
+	* TODO Front Page pagination robots index option.
+The Front page now only listens to this option.
+Default off.
+	* Front Page link relationship option.
+The Front page now only listens to this option.
+Default on.
 	* Color Deficiency options have been added to the character counters.
 Clicking on them will add extra information.
 	* The Color Deficiency options have been split into four options: Counter, Counter + Name, Name, Counter inversed.
 	* Descriptive URL on Title Blogname removal option.